The SafetyPro Podcast

 2. Ask Open-Ended Questions: Open-ended questions encourage the interviewee to provide a detailed description of the incident.
 They should be asked in a non-leading way to avoid influencing the interviewee's memory.

-3. Free recall: In this technique, the interviewer asks the interviewee to provide a full account of the event without interruption.
+3. Free recall: In this technique, the interviewer asks the interviewee to provide a complete account of the event without interruption.
 This technique encourages the interviewee to recall as much detail as possible without being influenced by the interviewer.

 5. Change perspective: In this technique, the interviewee is asked to recall the event from different perspectives, such as from the viewpoint of another person present during the event.
 This technique can help to uncover new details and views on the event.